Vietnam.vn - Nền tảng quảng bá Việt Nam

 The South Korean government has admitted that disinfectants in humidifiers sold between 1996 and 2011 caused lung cancer, possibly leading to the deaths of 1,800 people.

-This is the first such admission by South Korea in the 12-year history of the humidifier disinfectant scandal that rocked the country.
-The government has pledged to remedy the damage caused to 599 people who suffered lung diseases after using the products, the environment ministry said on September 6, during its 36th committee meeting.
+It is the first such admission in South Korea since the humidifier disinfectant scandal that rocked the country 12 years ago.
+The government has pledged to remedy the damage caused to 599 people who suffered lung diseases after using the products, the environment ministry said on September 6 during its 36th committee meeting.

 South Korea's environment ministry has paid damages to the family of a non-smoking man in his 30s who died of lung cancer after using a humidifier containing disinfectant.